Updated February 2, 2022

 4) Credit Card Knowledge is a Vital Asset

 Credit can be a fantastic tool for a college student if used right.
-However, you must be careful with your credit card expenses.
-Evaluate the pros/cons of every credit card so you can know which one suits you best.
+However, you must be careful with your balance and expenses so that you don’t end up with a massive amount of credit card debt.
+Evaluate the pros/cons of every credit card, so you know which one suits you best.
+And to do so, we have the best budgeting app for the job!

 5) Know Where to Buy Your Books

 Buy used textbooks or rent them on online platforms.
-Also, you can invest in a Kindle or iPad and buy the ebook version of the text you need, tracking the specific volume, or issue with the book’s ISBN.
-Using this strategy, you could decide on what books are more relevant to you in the long term.
+Also, you can invest in a Kindle or iPad and buy the ebook version of the text you need, tracking the specific volume or issue with the book’s ISBN.
+By using this strategy, you could decide on what books are more relevant to you in the long term.

 Gradehacker recommends Chegg for renting books since it is easy to use and will save you a considerable amount of money.
 You can also try other cheap alternatives, like using your college/local library.
 Likewise, consider sharing used textbooks with your classmates.